The Role of Artificial Intelligence in Diagnosing Pulmonary Embolism: A Systematic Review and Meta-analysis

 Effective prompt design for large language models in clinical #practice

-Large language models ( ) have emerged as transformative healthcare tools for clinical documentation, diagnostic reasoning, and medical education.
+Large language models ( #LLMs ) have emerged as transformative healthcare tools for clinical documentation, diagnostic reasoning, and medical education.
 However, effective utilization requires understanding prompt engineering principles—the strategic design of inputs to optimize performance while mitigating hallucination, bias, and outdated information.MethodsThis narrative review synthesizes evidence from a structured PubMed search through December 2025 using… Continue reading Effective prompt design for large language models in clinical #practice

 Comparison of verbal autopsy using a large #language model to biologically confirmed causes of death for #malaria and other communicable diseases among children in six sub-Saharan African countries